mickvangelderen/opengl-experiment/README.md

 cmake ..
 cmake --build .
 # Create symbolic link to assets folder by hand for now.
 FIXME: CMake
 # should do this eventually.
 ln -s ../assets assets
+# WINDOWS: mklink /d assets ../assets
 ```

 # Linux dependencies